Myrtis: Reconstruction

 Human skeletal evidence from Classical Greece is scarce, as most burials at that time were preceded by cremation.
 Before Myrtis, no attempt to reconstruct an Ancient Greek layperson's face has been recorded.

 Myrtis' skull was in an unusually good condition and Greek orthodontics professor Manolis Papagrigorakis requested help from Swedish specialists to recreate her facial features.
 A special scanner was employed for the non-invasive acquisition of high-resolution anatomic data of Myrtis' skull.
 The volume of the skull was determined at 446 cm3.
 Following scanning, an exact replica of her skull was created, which became the basis for subsequent forensic facial reconstruction.
 The reconstruction process followed the so-called "Manchester method": the facial tissues were laid from the skull surface outward by using depth marker pegs to determine thickness.
 The shape, size and position of the eyes, ears, nose and mouth were determined through the features of the underlying skeletal tissues.
 20 different muscles were sculpted.
 The thickness of the facial tissues were evaluated according to average values taken from corresponding reference tables for age, gender and race.
 The mouth width and the lip thickness were estimated by the pattern and the skeletal craniofacial attributes of the associated area.
-Myrtis' reconstructed face was given brown eyes and red hair, but the true colors of these can only be determined by DNA analysis.
+Myrtis' reconstructed face was given brown eyes and red hair.
 The hairstyle she was given follows the fashion of the time.